Cupid (moon)

-Cupid is one of the smaller known inner Uranian satellites, crudely estimated to be only about 18 km in diameter.
-This and the dark surface made it too dim to be detected by the Voyager 2 cameras during its Uranus flyby in 1986.
+Cupid is one of the smaller known inner Uranian satellites, crudely estimated to be only about 17.8 km in diameter, assuming its geometric albedo is the same as the other Portia group moons.
+Its faintness made it too dim to be detected by the Voyager 2 cameras during its Uranus flyby in 1986.
+Cupid's trailing side is 2.3 times brighter than its leading side.